osquery/osquery/CONTRIBUTING.md

 accept any of your pull requests.
 You only need to submit one CLA for any of osquery's open source projects.

-This is manged through the Linux Foundations's EasyCLA.
+This is managed through the Linux Foundations's EasyCLA.
 It will comment appropriately on your PR.

 ## License